 BACK TO QUESTIONS

 Beyond clean water, maintaining proper hygiene behavior and sanitation is crucial for overall health.
 When we support families with hygiene behavior change and sanitation facilities, such as latrines and handwashing stations, it not only enhances the health benefits of clean water but helps prevent the spread of illnesses and diseases.
 Even simple actions like handwashing can contribute to children growing taller, stronger, and healthier.
-Facts about water reveal water, sanitation, and hygiene are so intertwined that they have been combined into one sector known in the global aid community as WASH.
+Facts about water reveal that water, sanitation, and hygiene are so intertwined that they have been combined into one sector known in the global aid community as WASH.

 BACK TO QUESTIONS